Java6P/Java6P/README.md

-- 👋 Hi, I’m @Java6P
+- 👋 Hi, I’m MX
-- 👀 I’m interested in ...
+- 👀 I’m interested in Python, Java and Angular.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning vue.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java.
-- 📫 How to reach me ...
+- 📫 How to reach me mxlinux@126.com

 <!---
 Java6P/Java6P is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.